florescss14/CS1660-mini-project/README.md

 * [Istio around everything else series](https://rinormaloku.com/series/istio-around-everything-else/)
 * [Simple CI/CD for Kubernetes with Azure DevOps](https://www.orange-networks.com/blogs/224-azure-devops-ci-cd-pipeline-to-deploy-to-kubernetes)
 * Envoy series - to be added!

+You first have to build the images as seen in the corresponding readme files in sa-frontend, sa-web-app, and sa-logic.
+Then you can use the following commands on the GCP console to get the images onto the container registry: docker pull florescss14/DockerImageName

+Tag your Image with Google proper way: docker tag florescss14/DockerImageName  gcr.io/<PROJECT_ID>/florescss14/DockerImageName:version

+Push your Image to the Google Container Registry docker push gcr.io/<PROJECT_ID>/florescss14/DockerImageName:version